chrismurrph/default-db-format/README.md

 The `show-hud` function returns an Om Next component, or nil when there are no issues.
 `check-default-db` is also a *component function* since it returns what `show-hud` returns.

-The intended workflow is that output from the HUD will cause you to either modify your application's denormalized state or alter the configuration hashmap (`check-config` in the example above) that is given to `check`.
+The intended workflow is that feedback from the HUD will alert you to do one or more of:

+ 1. modify your application's denormalized state.
+ 2. alter the configuration hashmap (`check-config` in the example above) that is given to `check`.
+ 3. re-code the bad mutation you just wrote.

+That's the end of the essential documentation.

 ##### Inputs

-All `check` does is see that there are Idents everywhere there possibly could be, which is everywhere, in a very flat structure.
+All `check` does is see that there are Idents everywhere there possibly could be, which is everywhere, in a flat structure.
 You may have special value objects in your data.
-Unless this program is told about these it will report a problem and output a false negative.
-At the moment only simple hashmaps as value objects is supported.
-In the example code above `:okay-value-maps` is a set with `[:r :g :b]` in it.
+In general unless this program is told about these it will report a problem and report a false negative.
+Simple hashmaps are supported as value objects as long as they are specified in the config.
+Thus in the example code above `:okay-value-maps` is a set with `[:r :g :b]` in it.
 Despite being a vector, it is used to recognise maps.
 Thus for example `{:r 255 :g 255 :b 255}` will no longer be interpreted as a missing Ident.

+A false negative is where basically: "I didn't see an Ident or a recognised value, so that's a problem" pops up, where you don't want to see it.
+This false negative does not happen for complex objects.
+For example you can put a (chan) in the state and this program won't bother you about it.

 `:excluded-keys` are top level keys you want this program to ignore and `:by-id-kw` is how this program recognises Idents.
 Your program's component's `ident` methods are all assumed to express their identity  in the same way.